Top 10 Best Courses to Study in the UK (2025-2026)

 • Budgeting: Track expenses for accommodation, food, and transportation.
 Allocate funds for emergencies.

-• Part-Time Work: International students can work up to 20 hours a week during the term.
+• Part-Time Work: International students are permitted to work up to 20 hours a week during the term.

 • Discounts: Students with an International Student Identity Card (ISIC) can get discounts on public transport, food, and entertainment.

-• Affordable Living: Choose shared accommodations or university dormitories to save on rent.
+• Affordable Living: Consider shared accommodations or university dormitories to reduce your rent costs.

 Student Life in the UK